 Nursing salaries can depend on many factors such as hours, environment and travel.
 Your level of education can also influence how much you earn so progressing from a BSN to a DNP executive leadership program could be a good career choice.
 The U.S. Bureau of Labor Statistics reports the average annual salary for registered nurses was $67,490 in 2015 with the top 10% earning more than $101,630.

 Nurses are advocates in their field by educating and helping others strive for a better quality of life.
+There are many reasons why nursing is a great career option to consider.
+This article outlines five main benefits of nursing as a career path.
 It is a rewarding career and one that offers many exciting opportunities for personal and professional growth.
+If you have a passion for helping others in an always-changing industry, nursing might just be the career you are looking for.